Directives๐Ÿ”—

 class NewDirective(Directive, locations=[DirectiveLocation.FIELD_DEFINITION]): ...

-Note that a Directive by itself does not do anything.
-It is only used as a way to define additional metadata, which the GraphQL server can use at runtime.
+Note that a Directive by itself doesn't do anything.
+It is only used as a way to define additional metadata, which the GraphQL server or client can use at runtime.
 If the directive implies some behavior, you'll need to add it, e.g., using a ValidationRule.
-See the ValidationRules in the graphql-core repository for examples.
-Custom ValidationRules should be registered using the ADDITIONAL_VALIDATION_RULES setting.

 Note that declared Directives are automatically added to the schema, even if they are not used.

-A Directive always requires the locations it will be used in to be set using the locations argument.
+A Directive always requires the locations it can be used in to be set using the locations argument.
 The locations can be divided into two categories: executable locations and type system locations.

 Executable locations identify places in a GraphQL document (i.e. "request") where a directive can be used.
 See the example below on what these locations are.